 Articles By Bethany K. Laurence

-Find out about Arizona's state supplemental payments, plus how to appeal a denial of Social Security disability or SSI and whether you qualify for Medicaid.
+Find out about New Mexico's state supplemental payments, plus how to appeal a denial of Social Security disability or SSI and whether you qualify for Medicaid.

 If you've sorted through the many types of business structures and decided to start a corporation, you're

 Here's an introduction to Medicaid's complicated rules on eligibility for nursing homes, assisted living, and home health care.

 Social Security disability benefits (SSDI) can be subject to tax, but most people do not end up paying taxes on them because they don't have much other income.